berenslab/MorphoPy/README.md

 All builds are tested on Linux (Debian and CentOS) and Windows 10.

-You can find the all working builds at [pypi.org](https://pypi.org/project/morphopy/).
+You can find all working builds at [pypi.org](https://pypi.org/project/morphopy/).

 [back to start](#content)

+## <a name="requirements">Software Requirements</a>

 In the following, all commands written in boxes need to be entered into your terminal.
-## <a name="requirements">Software Requirements</a>

 ### Mac:

  - homebrew (to install latest version of python3)